Divorce Using Our Experience to Fight for Justice

 No matter what type of divorce you are facing, whether it is contested, uncontested, high net worth, or same-sex marriage divorce, we can help.
 We are here to advise, guide, and represent you in all facets of divorce, such as alimony, the division of marital property and debt, child custody, and child support.
 We will work closely with you; your attorney will be by your side throughout the process, always ready to answer your questions and address any concerns about the proceedings and how they may affect your outcome.
 Our attorneys will always vigorously protect your rights and do everything possible to help you secure the best possible result.

 Looking to file for divorce in Texas?
-Call Cy Lee Legal Group PLLC today at (832) 558-2659 or contact us online to schedule a meeting with our divorce attorney in Houston!
+Call Cy Lee Legal Group PLLC today or contact us online to schedule a meeting with our Houston divorce lawyer!

 Divorce in Texas